mimorisuzuko/termimori/README.md

 # Termimori

-It allows user to create element like Terminal.
+This allows user to create element like Terminal.

 ![demo](demo.gif)